IrishMarineInstitute/argo-vis/README.md

 git clone https://github.com/IrishMarineInstitute/argo-vis.git
 cd argo-vis
 docker build -t timecut .

 ```

 # Running
 ```
 bin/argoanim.sh

 ```

 If it all works, you will find the mp4 videos in the output folder.
+The whole process may take a couple of hours, running longer the first time as historical data must be fetched first.

+# How it works

+After downloading the argo data, the animation simply a html+javascript application made to run in a web browser.
+The animation is converted to video using [timecut](https://github.com/tungs/timecut).